Question: Why do I keep throwing up on period? Is vomiting first day of period sign of pregnancy?

 2. Uterine fibroids

-If you are throwing up during period, it could be due to a uterine fibroid located within your womb.
+If you are throwing up during period, it could be linked to uterine fibroids, especially if your periods are very heavy and painful.

 Uterine fibroids are commonly found in a lot of women without any obvious symptoms.
-But if you are unlucky, you may experience prolonged periods with increases urge to throw up while menstruating.
+But if you are unlucky, you may experience prolonged periods, very heavy bleeding and strong cramps.
+This severe pain and blood loss can sometimes make you feel dizzy, weak, and want to throw up while menstruating.
+ACOG

-Leg pain, constipation, and painful urination are other symptoms you will experience if fibroid tumor is very huge.
+Leg pain, constipation, and painful or frequent urination are other symptoms you may experience if fibroid tumor is very huge and pressing on nearby organs.

 3. Food poisoning

-Very commonly, a lot of women will have nausea and vomiting because of toxic contaminated food or drinks they have taken hours, days, or weeks back.
+Very commonly, a lot of women will have nausea and vomiting because of toxic contaminated food or drinks they have taken hours or days back.
+This may just happen to fall at the same time as your period.

 Food poisoning is quite common, and if you are experiencing vomiting for days after taking a meal, it could be due to bacterial, viral or parasitic infections.

-Symptoms of food poisoning are low fever, diarrhea, nausea or vomiting, mild to severe headaches, body weakness, and lack of appetite.
+Symptoms of food poisoning are low or high fever, diarrhea, nausea or vomiting, tummy cramps, body weakness, and lack of appetite. nhs.uk+1

 Treatment of vomiting during period

 If you feel like throwing up on period and it’s not serious, you could wait it out for a few days.
-Usually, after the first day of period, symptoms subside, and you will feel okay.
+Usually, after the first day or two of period, symptoms subside, and you will feel okay.
+Try small frequent sips of water, oral rehydration solution, ginger tea, and bland foods like crackers or toast as you can tolerate.

 However, if you continue to feel nauseous or you are vomiting on period, here are easy ways to feel okay.